-A "virtual control surface" application called Console is installed with the driver.
-The console allows you to control the audio I/O and clocking functions of your Echo product, and it brings these controls to a single easy-to-use location.
+If you followed the instructions in Step 1 of the "Installing the AudioFire Hardware and Software" section of this manual, then you installed a "virtual control surface" application called the AudioFire Console.
+The console allows you to control the audio I/O and clocking functions of your AudioFire product, and it brings these controls to a single easy-to-use location.
 From the console you can control the output levels, select synchronization clocks, and adjust input monitoring.
 The examples in this section will be for AudioFire8.
 The controls for AudioFire12 are similar.